 - Poster presentation at Advances in Hyphenated Mass Spectrometry (BMSS Dai Games Meeting), London, UK (April 2019).

-- 20 minute oral presentation at UN World Cities Day Conference, University of Warwick (October 2018).
+- Oral presentation at UN World Cities Day Conference, University of Warwick (October 2018).

-- 20 minute oral presentation at 22nd International Mass Spectrometry Conference, Florence, Italy (August 2018).
+- Oral presentation at 22nd International Mass Spectrometry Conference, Florence, Italy (August 2018).